dhis2/capture-app/docs/user/using-the-capture-app.md

 Execute a full search as described above.
 If the search you have made has results they will be displayed.
 However, the actual **Tracked Entity Instance** you are searching for may be within a different program.
 In that case, you may want to extend the search to other programs.
 This is known as a fallback search.

 To execute a fallback search, simply press the button on the bottom saying "Search in all programs".
+You will see the **Results in all programs** be appended below the search in the current program.
+These two modules are collapsible to save spaces.

+If the fallback can not be done, you will be presented with a modal to go **Back to search** so that you can change the search terms.

 > **Note**
 >